Founder & CEO (Board)

 She has 17 years of experience as an educator, anti-bias trainer, and qualitative researcher studying the impacts of educational policies and practices on students.
 She holds a Bachelor’s and Master’s degrees in English literature, a Master’s degree in education, and a doctorate in educational leadership and policy.
 Dr. Christian has trained hundreds of educators throughout Germany and the US on implicit bias.
 She is the author of Understanding the Black Flame and Multigenerational Education Trauma: Toward a Theory of the Dehumanization of Black Students.

 Dr. Michael Goetz

-Dr. Michael Goetz is the Executive Director of Research for Social and Educational Change (RSEC, www.rsecllc.com) His clients include the Bill and Melinda Gates Foundation, Council for Better Education, Foundation for Child Development, National Academies, National Center for Innovation in Education, and several legislative and gubernatorial committees.
+Dr. Michael Goetz is Executive Director of RSEC.
+His clients include the Bill and Melinda Gates Foundation, Council for Better Education, Foundation for Child Development, National Academies, National Center for Innovation in Education, and several legislative and gubernatorial committees.

 In addition to managing the day-to-day operations of RSEC, Goetz leads projects related to educational policy and school finance research.
 He has worked with academics and policymakers to analyze fiscal data and develop Evidence-Based and Professional Judgement models for PK-12 school finance adequacy in Kentucky, Maine, Texas, North Dakota, Arkansas, Washington, Wisconsin, Wyoming, and Arizona.
 Goetz has also performed analyses of school-based resource allocation and restructuring in Hawaii, Missouri, New Jersey, Washington, Wisconsin, and Wyoming.